Updated on 6/3/21 (likely the last update for a while): added an update for Dawn of X and added a conclusion.

 - major stories from 1975 to 2012

-- 2012 through 2018 still in progress (I’m currently still catching up on this era)
+- 2012 through 2018 still in progress (I’m currently still catching up on this era) Main titles are listed but not in order

 - Continues with 2019 through 2020 (Dawn of X)

-The goal with this list is to share my project of quickly catching up on all of the major X-Men storylines at reasonable prices, with the main focus on enjoying the stories.
+The goal with this list is to share my project of quickly catching up on and collecting the major X-Men storylines at reasonable prices, with the main focus on enjoying the stories.
 I’ve tried to keep things listed by trade paperback whenever possible to make things simple, and for those who like to pick up the physical editions.
 The Essential collections are all reprinted in black & white.
 This is disappointing (and sometimes a bit hard to read), but I picked up quite a few of them where full colored collections of major story arcs were out of print, super hard to find and/or ridiculously expensive.
 The Essential collections can be found for far below their already low cover prices if you shop around, which is a big plus, allowing you to catch up on huge chunks of stories (normally over 500 pages each) at really great values.
 When available at reasonable prices, the full color collections are recommended instead, for a much more enjoyable experience.
 (Another option for reading these issues in color is Marvel Unlimited, if you don’t mind reading them digitally.)

 Later in this project I used Marvel Unlimited much more since it as a TON of material and is a really great value.
 I’ll try to list all of the individual issues that the collections include either here on this list or in individual reviews, since Marvel Unlimited has things collected under each individual series (although it may take me a while to get all of them updated if I haven’t reviewed them yet).